Yasuno-5555/Monad/README.md

 Monad is a thinking library for macroeconomic models.

 It unifies the workflow of setting up, shocking, solving, and comparing heterogeneous agent models (HANK) and their linear equivalents (RANK/NK).
+This is largely AI-generated code.
+I cannot fully verify the results myself.
+Use at your own risk and please validate before citing.

 ## Why Monad?